smit-collab/Tableau-Visualizations/README.md

 Dataset : [FDI in India](https://www.kaggle.com/rajanand/fdi-in-india)

 ### Summary:
-Now there when analyzing the FDI over many years in India many important questions need to be answered which determines the FDI trend and if it is increasing or decreasing under the new government.
+When analyzing the FDI over many years in India many important questions need to be answered which determines the FDI trend and if it is increasing or decreasing under the new government.
 Now if we observe from the max table we can see that the service sector got the most funding in the year 2016.
 If we properly observe the step chart then we can see that from 2008 the FDI dropped low till 2010 and then increased in 2011 and then kept decreasing again and then kept increasing.
 The main reason behind this trend can be that elections were scheduled in 2009 which can be a factor for FDI going down as investors may be worried about what government will be there and what new policies will be.
 Another reason can be that from 2007 to 2010 in Feb there was a Subprime mortgage crisis in the USA  which can also be a reason and then jumped to 2011 the companies recovered and received many packages.
 In 2005 the FDI suddenly increased to double to 2006.
 Grouping form based on value is done to show that FDI over or equal 1500 for which the sectors are marked blue and red if it is below 1500.